gzholtkevych/Programming-Theory/Notes/automata.md

 ## State Machines

+A state machine is a principal concept for our further consideration.

+### Definitions

 >**Definition** (of a state machine).
 >A ***state machine*** is a triple $(Q,\Sigma,\mathtt{do})$ where
 >- $Q$ is a set whose elements are called ***states***;